 Reasons to Use Coltsfoot for Dogs

 Coltsfoot’s main application is in its treatment of wet cough.
 It should not be used for kennel cough, which is a dry cough.
-Coltsfoot does help break down mucus in the bronchi and can be beneficial for some respiratory conditions, but the associated side effects may be enough to deter usage for some.
+Coltsfoot does help break down mucus in the bronchi and can be beneficial for some respiratory conditions.

-For this reason, we recommend using coltsfoot with a serious caution.
-Use of this herb should be done only with extreme care and consideration for any manifestations of side effects.
+Use of this herb should be done only with care and consideration for any manifestations of side effects.
 Pay attention to how your dog reacts to coltsfoot and adjust your herbal toolkit accordingly.
 There are other options that produce similar results.

 References: Herbs for Pets by M.L.
 Wulff-Tilford and G.L.
 Tilford, Natural Remedies for Dogs and Cats by CJ Puotinen